Helping your child with vision impairment learn at home

 Children learn a lot at school but their education doesn't have to end there.

 Our Specialist Education Support Team has selected the following resources specifically to support parents who have a child with a vision impairment and want to continue their learning at home.

 Please continue to use your child’s school and qualified teacher of vision impairments (QTVI) as your first point of contact for any curriculum materials.

-For advice on home learning during pandemic lockdowns, follow the link below.
+For advice on home learning, follow the link below.